This Easy Egg Salad is super simple and creamy delicious! A must at any summer BBQ, picnic, or get together.

 It’s baseball season!
-Which means it’s grilling season!
-Which means…it’s mustard season!
-Right?
+Which means it’s BBQ and grilling season!

 You’d think with all the time we spend at the ballpark eating hot dogs, we would get tired of them.
 But nope.
 I still grill them up at home, too.

 Took forever to get my kids on board with chicken and burgers, but hot dogs were immediate.
 Seems that way with a lot of kids – maybe because they’re soft and easy to chew?
 Who knows.

 It also took a while for my kids to like egg salad (which makes no sense, considering how much they love hard boiled eggs.
 There’s no figuring them out!)

 But I make it so much, that now they request it often.
 The 137th time is a charm.
 Ha.

 This is my go-to egg salad.
 It’s simple and easy, tangy from the mustard, but slightly sweet, too.
 And gets the slight crunch from dill pickles (which I love), instead of celery (which I hate.)
 I make it so much, I never refer to the recipe anymore.

 - 8 large eggs

 - 3 teaspoons yellow mustard